FAIRmat-NFDI/pynxtools-xrd/README.md

 [![DOI](https://zenodo.org/badge/759916501.svg)](https://doi.org/10.5281/zenodo.16606402)

 # XRD Reader
 With the XRD reader, data from X-ray diffraction experiment can be read and written into a NeXus file (h5 type file with extension .nxs) according to NXxrd_pan application definition in [NeXus](https://github.com/FAIRmat-NFDI/nexus_definitions).
-There are a few different methods of measuring XRD: 1. θ:2θ instruments (e.g. Rigaku H3R), and 2. θ:θ instrument (e.g. PANalytical X’Pert Pro).
+There are a few different methods of measuring XRD: 1. θ:2θ instruments (e.g. Rigaku H3R), and 2. θ:θ instrument (e.g. PANalytical X'Pert PRO).
 The goal with this reader is to support both of these methods.

 **NOTE: This reader is still under development.
-As of now, the reader can only handle files with the extension `.xrdml` , obtained with PANalytical X’Pert Pro version 1.5 (method 2 described above).
-Currently we are wtoking to include more file types and file versions.**
+As of now, the reader can only handle files with the extension `.xrdml` , obtained with PANalytical X'Pert PRO version 1.5 (method 2 described above).
+There is an interest to support more file types and file versions in the future.**

 # Installation